Hanlin-Dong/awesome-opensees/README.md

 * [OpenSees Model View](https://github.com/jamesmaguire/opensees-model-view) - A Python package that can be used to visualise your OpenSees model as the tcl file is written.
 * [OpenSees 3D Visualisation](https://github.com/jamesmaguire/opensees-3d-visualisation) - A Python script that reads OpenSees simulation input and output files to create a 3D visualisation of your displaced model.
 * [OpenSees Model Plotter Matlab](https://github.com/gerardjoreilly/OpenSees-Model-Plotter-Matlab) - A Matlab-based plotter for models developed in OpenSees.

+## Cloud Computing
+Resources and guidelines for you to run OpenSees on cloud.

+* [Amazon EC2](http://opensees.berkeley.edu/wiki/index.php/AmazonEC2) - A guideline to running OpenSees Sequentially and in Parallel on Amazon EC2.

 ## API
 Application Programming Interfaces that call OpenSees.